Harbu Darbu: Critical reception

 A review for "Harbu Darbu" in The Times of Israel found that the song "encapsulates a feeling of righteous fury" following the previous month's Hamas-led attack, while an article in The Jerusalem Post called it an "angry rap tune".
 Ynet called it an "infectious trap piece", while Dor Meir Moalem of Mako wrote that the song could have a better hook.
 An article in The Forward called "Harbu Darbu" a "hawkish war cry".
 The song was featured on the Galgalatz radio station as part of Ido Porat's New and Interesting show.
 Israel studies professor Shayna Weiss said that the anger and extreme politics of the song are a departure from the sad songs traditionally played on the radio during times of conflict, with "Harbu Darbu" being a "rally around the flag, Zionist anthem" more typical of the Second Intifada.
-In the Arab world, the song caused outrage, with Al Jazeera English and Middle East Eye saying that the song endorsed genocide.
+Al Jazeera English and Middle East Eye said that the song endorsed genocide.
 Billboard magazine included "Harbu Darbu" in a Hanukkah playlist, comparing it to Leonard Cohen's performances for the IDF during the 1973 Yom Kippur War.

 Mia Khalifa criticized the song's use of a drill beat, writing "they can't even call for genocide in their own culture, they had to colonize something to get it to #1."
 Stilla responded to Khalifa, calling her an idiot.
 A statement by the artists said, "We are happy for the conversation the song is sparking around the world, that everyone will know and remember that we are a strong nation, a strong army and most importantly, everyone gets their due."
 A separate article for the Global Village Space opined that the song had a "barbaric nature" and its criticism of those speaking out about the treatment of Palestinians had potentially "creat[ed] further concern about the impact of such content on international platforms".
 The article also addressed cultural appropriation, addressing the song's Syrian Arabic title, repeated use of Arabic language and use of Arabic Nomadic attire in the music video.